 Parivrtta Trikonasana: Revolved Triangle Pose

-This revolved version of Triangle pose, or Parivrtta Trikonasana (par-ee-vrit-tah trik-cone-AHS-anna), is a great counterpose to its expansive sibling, Utthita Trikonasana.
-While Utthita Trikonasana is fiery yang, Parivrtta Trikonasana is cooler yin, making it a good addition to an evening practice.
+Parivrtta trikonasana (par-ee-VRIT-tah trik-cone-AHS-anna) is a great counterpose to its expansive sibling, utthita trikonasana (extended triangle).
 Stretching your spine and releasing tension in your chest and shoulders is a great antidote to a long work day.

 Philosophy + Origin

-As the more feminine version of Trikonasana, Parivrtta Trikonasana reminds us that there are always two sides to every coin — the dark to the light, the cold to the hot, the feminine to the masculine, the stillness after the movement.
-Reflecting on the differences and similarities between the two versions of Triangle pose can help you find balance between two apparent opposites.
+As the more feminine version of utthita trikonasana, revolved triangle reminds us that there are always two sides to every coin — the dark to the light, the cold to the hot, the feminine to the masculine, the stillness after the movement.
+Reflecting on the differences and similarities between the two versions of triangle pose can help you find balance between two apparent opposites.
 Although feminine and masculine might seem like night and day, there’s a place in the middle where the two always meet.

 - If shoulders are tight or tender, keep the raised hand on your hip rather than extending it straight toward the sky.

-- Use a block under your bottom hand to decrease the intensity of the posture.
+- Use a block under your bottom hand to bring the ground closer to you.

 - Press the forearm of the bottom arm against the shin of the front leg to deepen the twist.